AlifImanTauhid/odin-recipes/README.md

-This project is about making my first web project with just using HTML
+My very first web project using only basic HTML.